-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 request Status -> Bool

-accept Status -> ResponseHeaders -> (Status, ResponseHeaders)
+accept Status -> ResponseHeaders -> IO (Status, ResponseHeaders)

 respond =